-Stuck contact lenses happen with regularity, but before retrieving them, it is important to start by properly washing your hands.
-(Learn More) The proper procedure to remove a trapped lens depends on where exactly on the surface of the eye it is stuck.
-(Learn More)
+Contact lenses often get stuck, but before retrieving them, it is important to start by properly washing your hands.
+The proper procedure to remove a trapped lens depends on where exactly on the surface of the eye it is stuck.

-Safely removing a stuck contact lens can be a time-consuming and frustrating task, so it is important to blink regularly (to lubricate both the lens and the eye) and to be patient.
-(Learn More) In most cases, properly removing a stuck contact lens can take about 15 minutes with minimal discomfort.
+Safely removing a stuck contact lens can be a time-consuming and frustrating task, so it is important to blink regularly (to lubricate both the lens and the eye).
+In most cases, properly removing a stuck contact lens can take about 15 minutes with minimal discomfort.
 If there is persistent discomfort, call a doctor for help.
-(Learn More)

 Almost everyone who uses contact lenses will inevitably get a lens stuck in their eye.
 It is simply a natural risk of using them.
 As annoying as the experience is, it is not dangerous to the eye, and the lens itself can be easily retrieved.